olvaffe/olv-notes/graphics/specs/spirv.md

 - 3.48.
 Store Cache Control
 - 3.49.
 Instructions

-## UBOs
+## UBOs/SSBOs

 - definition
   - `OpTypeStruct` to define the struct type
-  - `OpTypePointer` to define a pointer type to the struct, with Uniform storage class
+  - `OpTypePointer` to define a pointer type to the struct
+    - `Uniform` storage class for UBOs
+    - `StorageBuffer` storage class for SSBOs
-  - `OpVariable` to define a variable of the pointer type, with Uniform storage class as well
+  - `OpVariable` to define a variable of the pointer type, with corresponding storage classes
-  - one `OpTypePointer` for each of the struct members, with Uniform storage class again
+  - one `OpTypePointer` for each of the struct members, with corresponding storage classes
-- load
+- load/store
-  - `OpAccessChain` on the variable to get a pointer to a struct member
+  - `OpAccessChain` on the variable to get a pointer to a struct member specified by the indices
   - `OpLoad` to load
+  - `OpStore` to store for SSBOs

+## TBOs/IBOs

+- definition
+  - `OpTypeImge` to define the image type
+    - typed because TBOs are `gtextureBuffer` and IBOs are `gimageBuffer`
+    - while spirv allows untyped, `VUID-StandaloneSpirv-OpTypeImage-04656` requires typed
+      - `RelaxedPrecision` can be applied to a sampling instruction and to the variable holding the result of a sampling instruction
+  - `OpTypePointer` to define a pointer type to the struct, with `UniformConstant` storage class
+  - `OpVariable` to define a variable of the pointer type, with `UniformConstant` storage class
+- load/store
+  - `OpLoad` the variable to get the image handle
+  - `OpImageFetch` the image handle to load for TBOs
+  - `OpImageRead` the image handle to load for IBOs
+  - `OpImageWrite` the image handle to store for IBOs

 ## Rounding